agama-project/agama-project.github.io/docs/user/boot_options/index.md

   inst.finish=poweroff
   ```

+- `inst.install`: on unattended mode, Agama automatically starts the installation after reading the
+  profile.
+However, if you set `inst.install` to `0`, Agama stops after reading the configuration,
+  giving the user a chance to review the installation options before proceeding.

 - `live.password` and `live.password_hash`: sets the `root` password of the live system.
   `live.password` accepts a plain text password, while `live.password_hash` is expected to receive a
   hashed password, which is more secure.
 The disadvantage of a hashed password is that it is quite